openstack-archive/collectd-openstack-plugins/README.rst

 --------

 * Ceilometer plugin (for collectd)
-  ** Converts from collectd data sources to Ceilometer format ** Adds units for Ceilometer
+  ** Converts from collectd data sources to ceilometer format ** Adds units for ceilometer
 * Gnocchi plugin (for collectd)
-  ** Store collectd metrics in Gnocchi
+  ** Store collectd metrics in gnocchi
 * Aodh plugin (for collectd)
-  ** Forward collectd notifications to Aodh
+  ** Forward collectd notifications to aodh
 * Devstack plugin (for deploying the contents of this repo) ** Configure and deploy plugins
   ** Build collectd from source